m-ender/wumpus/README.md

 If you can get your hands on a [Magic: the Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering) spin-down die, it's strongly recommended to have it on your desk while trying to work with Wumpus's icosahedron, as they use the same face labelling.

-It's possible to rotate the icosehedron arbitrarily, but the relative positions of the faces will always remain the same.
+It's possible to rotate the icosahedron arbitrarily, but the relative positions of the faces will always remain the same.
 There's an **active face**, which is the register you can directly interact with – initially, this is face **1**.
 There's also an **orientation** to the icosahedron, which determines which neighbour of the active face rests where.

 You should think of the icosahedron as resting on a table *on its active face*, such that the triangle points north.
 The initial orientation of the icosahedron is such that face **8** is south of the active face.
 Note that the two nets above are looking at the active face *from below*, which means east and west are flipped compared to the directions when looking down onto the icosahedron.
 For example, face **2** is initially the north**western** neighbour of the active face.